Overview of MSP

 MSP monthly fee for international students

-The MSP Health fee for international students of all ages is $75 per month.
+The MSP Health fee for international students of all ages (and dependent family members) is $75 per month.
 Once you are enrolled, Health Insurance BC will send invoices to you by mail and you will be responsible for submitting payment.
 See Question and Answers: Health fee for international students [PDF] for more information.

 Renewing your MSP coverage